So you’ve successfully raised finance, what’s next?

 You may not be used to having to report your activity and financials to someone, so having an investor to answer to can be a challenge.
 Also the outcome of your first fundraise could mean that you start to plan another round in future or consider your other options to scale, such as acquisitions.

 Learning how to adapt is the key to ensuring your business stays on track when it comes to growth vs spend and will put you in the best position going forwards.
-Take a look below at our top tips to consider once you have successfully raised finance.

 1. Adapt and overcome